Ancient and Medieval History (BA)

 The School of History, Archaeology and Religion enables you to develop in a high-quality learning environment, supported by a student-orientated approach to the acquisition of knowledge and skills.

-practical skills such as team-working, independent research, and time management.
 Teaching methods include lectures, seminars, practicals, field trips, and one-to-one tutorials.
 You will also undertake independent study and research, with guidance from tutors.

 In 2013/14, 92% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduation.